MathisBurger/OpenInventory-Backend/readme.md

 # Updates

 ---
-There will be some updates in the future adding new features.
-I am trying to add some new features every 3 months.
-Switching to a newer version is quite easy.
-You only need to download the newest web assets and <br>
-backend binary to update.
+There will be no future updates of this project.
+The last stable build is v0.0.5 Mango.
+There are some new features in the development branch.
+You can build the executable and the web-assets by yourself, if you want to use features like barcode support.
+I do recommend doing this, because I will not publish this feature as stable build.